 Advising and Orientation (A&O) is offered the start of each quarter and is designed to prepare you for the UW.
 All new students (transfer and freshman) are required to attend an A&O in order to enroll for their first quarter.

 University 101 is a self-guided course designed to prepare you for your Advising & Orientation (A&O) session.
 U101 must be completed before your A&O session.
 We recommend beginning U101 at least 2 weeks prior to your A&O session.Learn More

 The UW offers on-campus placement tests in mathematics, chemistry, and more.

 Freshman - Math placement tests are the only tests offered in conjunction with on-campus A&O sessions.

 Transfers - Math placement tests will not be available during your A&O session.
 Check with the Testing Center for more information.Learn More

-Meet your Orientation Leaders (OLs) that will be guiding you throughout your A&O.
+Meet the Orientation Leaders (OLs) who will guide you through your A&O.